 According to a study done by the United Nations, approximately, 175 million people move every year.
 Though this number does seem large, it in fact translates to about 3% of the global population.
 A small percentage like this dispels the false ideology that migrants are coming in by “the hordes” or that there are any “mass migrations” coming into the U.S. Another false notion is that migrants are coming to this country because they are poor and destitute.
 In fact, the trip to the United States is not something easily accomplished nor is it inexpensive.
 Ultimately it costs money to be able to migrate to the United States and studies reveal that the poorest countries do not the produce the most emmigration.
 So what are the reasons for Hispanics coming to this country?

-Opportunity for employment is perhaps the most tempting reason for migration to the U.S. In this country we have what is considered a “dual labor” system.
+According to experts like an immigration attorney, opportunity for employment is perhaps the most tempting reason for migration to the U.S. In this country we have what is considered a “dual labor” system.
 That means there are two types of jobs: skilled labor and work unwanted by a skilled labor force.
 Those unwanted jobs are what Hispanics often come for.
 Since more and more Americans are refusing to fill these “unskilled” positions, a large demand is created.
 Migrants fill this demand.

 Since the notion of migrants being poor is dispelled it calls into question where their money is going.
 Hispanics often send most, or at least a good portion, of the money they make to relatives and loved ones back in their home country.
 This money being sent back is referred to as remittances.
 The actual total dollar figure for this tax-free, unregulated money is astounding.
 It is estimated that migrants send home $25 billion annually.
 On a small scale, this money is helpful for the individual relative or family; however, on a large scale its impact is far more impressive.
 The money stimulates the country’s economy in a major way.
 In fact, remittances provide more money for Hispanic countries’ economies than foreign aid, corporate investments, and the World Bank combined.
 This money leads to the development of these countries where traditional employment expectations are changed.
 Hispanic migration to the U.S., then, is also due to the socio-economic development of these foreign countries.

 Modernization in these countries is creating an expectation for people to migrate to the U.S. for employment.
 Studies show that more women are coming here than in previous years.
 This is an example of women being allowed to enter the workforce: a direct result of modernization in these foreign countries.
-Originally, the expectation was for young males to come to this country in order to pay for the rest of the family to enter.
+Originally, the expectation was for young males to apply for h1b visa to come to this country in order to pay for the rest of the family to enter.
 Now, what is known as circular migration is becoming more common.

 What is known is that migrants are coming in through what are termed the “gateway states.”
 These are New York, New Jersey, Florida, Texas, Illinois, and California.
 New York City, Los Angeles, Miami, and Chicago are the huge settling grounds for migrants but recent trends reflect more migrantion to the suburbs and rural areas surrounding these cities.
 Westchester County is one such place.